Best Devices to Measure Golf Swing Speed (Accurate & Worth It)

 4. Rapsodo MLM — Best Mobile-Based Launch Monitor

-The Rapsodo MLM is a portable monitor that combines radar data, video playback, GPS mapping, and shot tracer features.
+The Rapsodo MLM is a portable mobile-based launch monitor that combines radar data, video playback, GPS mapping, and shot tracer-style feedback.

-It is especially useful if you want visual feedback alongside swing speed and ball flight numbers.
+It is especially useful if you want visual feedback along with swing speed and ball flight numbers.

 • Portable design